syndesisio/syndesis.io/content/community/engineering_guidelines.md

 | Task | Task | Issue linked to an Epic | Tasks about UX, UI, backend, ... to complete a Epic |

 As a general rule of thumb: Each Task is associated with an Epic.

-However, there are certain GitHub issue which are neither Task nor Epic and are used for special purposes:
+However, there are certain GitHub issue which are neither Task nor Epic and are used for special purpose:

 * **Retro Action Item** for tasks resulting as action items from a retrospective
 * **Refactoring** for internal optimization task which do not have a direct business value (and hence can not be connected to an Epic)